 - Innovation and Project Management (15 credits) or Advanced Consumer Marketing (15 credits)

 - Master's Thesis (30 credits)

-Upon completion of the Business Administration master’s programme, students will be competent analysts and competitive candidates for employment in international organizations in general.
-Students who specialize in Innovation and Project Management will be ready to work within high-tech companies, and be equipped with a special understanding of highly innovative settings and project-based organizing.
-Students who specialize in Marketing will instead have a good foundation for understanding customer behaviour, new market research methods and brands.
+Upon completion of the Business Administration master’s program, students will be competent analysts and competitive candidates for employment in international organizations in general.
+Students who specialize in Innovation and Project Management will be ready to work within high-tech companies and be equipped with a special understanding of highly innovative settings and project-based organizing.
+Students who specialize in Marketing will instead have a good foundation for understanding customer behavior, new market research methods, and brands.
 Among our alumni we find, for example, consultants, business analysts, innovation strategists, marketing and brand executives, HR managers and project managers.
 Some alumni have started their own businesses, while others have chosen to pursue an academic career through doctoral studies.

 This school offers programs in:

 Last updated December 30, 2017